 ” If I give away all I have, and if I deliver up my body to be burned, but have not love, I gain nothing.”
 1 Corinthians 13:3

-We can sing all we want, chant prescribed readings, and give money to the poor, but if it does not include our heartfelt love for God, it is worthless.
+We can sing all we want, chant prescribed readings, and give money to the poor, but if it does not include our heartfelt love or worship of God, it is worthless.

 Jesus said we are to “worship in spirit.”
 Therefore, true worship comes from within us as prompted by the Holy Spirit who lives in every Christian.